 It is often a good idea to read academic papers for inspiration.
-You can simply go to SSRN.com and search the keyword ‘mean reversion’.
+You can simply go to SSRN.com and search for the keyword ‘mean reversion’ or ‘mean reversal strategy’.

 This one called Profitable Mean Reversion After Large Price Drops details a mean reversion trading strategy that produced upwards of 200% per annum in simulations.
 I think the authors have made a mistake in their execution assumptions here but even so this is an interesting read.

 Our Financial Research Spreadsheet contains over 400 research papers and makes this process of finding new research easier.